 What about another major component of your body composition – muscle?
 Can low levels of vitamin D make it harder to retain muscle mass?
 A recent study published on Science Daily measured inactive levels of vitamin D in the blood, a marker of vitamin D deficiency.
 It found that women with higher levels of vitamin D had lower levels of body fat, on average.
 However, they also had more muscle mass and size as well.
 Interestingly, this association was seen in women but not men.
 So, having a healthy vitamin D level may benefit your body composition in more than one way.

-Vitamin D and Muscle Strength
+Levels Of Vitamin D and Muscle Strength

 If vitamin D is linked with less body fat and more muscle, can it help you get stronger as well?
 Interestingly, one of the symptoms of vitamin D deficiency is muscle weakness and fatigue.
 One study of post-menopausal women found that vitamin D supplementation may protect against sarcopenia, the age-related loss of muscle mass and strength.
-After nine months, women who supplemented with vitamin D enjoyed a 25% increase in muscle strength while those who did not lost almost 7% of their muscle mass.
+After nine months, women who supplemented with vitamin D enjoyed a 25% increase in muscle strength while those who did not, lost almost 7% of their muscle mass.
 As you know, your risk of falling goes up as you lose muscle tissue due to aging.
 That’s why it’s so important to know your vitamin D level and get it into the adequate range.